wschallo/alpha_sokoban/README.md

 * Valid Moves: U D L R (for UP DOWN LEFT RIGHT)
 * If you would like reset the game: enter the command N
 * If you would like to exit: enter the command Q
+* Additional Symbols: * means a box on a storage location, and + means a player is standing on a storage location.